dvalzani/README.md/README.md

   scicomp-alma9
 ```

-If you are working on Winndows, using Powershell:
+If you are working on Windows, using Powershell:
 ```
 docker run -it `
   --name scicomp_container `